LaudRam/alx-system_engineering-devops/0x00-shell_basics/README.md

 * Task 14: A script that copies all HTML files from the current working directory to its parent directory, only files missing in parent directory
 * Task 15: A script for moving files beginning with an uppercase letter
 * Task 16: A script that deletes all files that end with ~ in current directory
+* Task 17: A script to create multiple directories using one line